 I hope some of my appreciation for Jenkins’ cinematic technique, and the refreshing satisfaction it brings a young filmmaker these days, is evident now.
 More importantly, I hope we can see how crucial the nuanced exploration of technique is for cinema’s progression.
 The issue resides not in whether techniques are used – for often these techniques are quite common – but in how deeply they are developed.
 Other narrative filmmakers – Yasujiro Ozu, Hou Hsiao-Hsien, Ingmar Bergman, Howard Hawks, Andrei Tarkovsky, and others – developed their own profound relationship to various techniques in filmmaking; but it is the depth of their relationship to the techniques, and not their use of the techniques themselves, that makes them so different from other filmmakers.
 In this film, Barry Jenkins – who is a fan of Hou Hsiao-Hsien’s work5Manola Derghis and AO Scott, ”The 25 Best Films of the 21st Century So Far.”New York Times (9 June 2017). and who watched Tarkovsky’s Stalker repeatedly while filming his latest project6David Sims, ”8 Films to Watch Right Now, According to Barry Jenkins.”The Atlantic (8 April 2020). – demonstrates a technical grasp of facial gesture, blocking and color that goes beyond the more bombastic technical achievements of Hollywood’s multi-billion dollar projects.

 It is especially important now to appreciate the sort of technical achievement Barry Jenkins demonstrates because the technical side of filmmaking, along with the rest of filmmaking, has exploded along with the consumer-friendly availability of products.
 The film world expresses perfectly the Age of Amazon7Since I finished writing this piece, Jenkins most ironically put forth his newest work on Amazon as a mini-series adaptation of The Underground Railroad.
 I have not had the opportunity to watch the entirety of this work, although my experience thus far is a combination of industry convention and Jenkins’ nuanced grasp of filmic grammar.
 I would have to reserve clearer and more in-depth opinions on this, and his proposed next project, for another essay. , but we should aspire to more with the films themselves – TV series, which populate digital distribution platforms, are rife with techniques that used to be reserved for feature-length cinema.
 Now, long tracking shots and massive wide shots are easy to find in dramatic television, while films are seeing just how easily they can expand the scale of their story and settings through digital effects.
 Yet no matter how efficient technique becomes, it does not make it any easier to achieve technical depth, just as a painter with an infinite array of possible colors but without the patience to study them would fail to create a painting as excellent as a painter who deeply knew how to use just one color.
-Thus, no matter how much money and time is thrown at efficiently translating many stories to the screen, they will all soon slip from our memory and our collective memory, unless we begin to look carefully at what it truly is that a filmmaker must do technically to achieve something special in their field.
+Thus, no matter how much money and time is thrown at efficiently translating many stories to the screen, they will all soon slip from our individual and collective memory, unless we begin to look carefully at a filmmaker must do technically to achieve something truly special in their field.